NGenesis/VRCPimaxEyeTracker/README.md

 ## Expression Menu

-Add a VRC Expression Menu with a toggle button to start and start and stop the eye tracker and switch between hardware or simulated eye tracking.
+Add a VRC Expression Menu with a toggle button to start / stop the eye tracker and switch between hardware or default simulated eye tracking.

 | Name | Type | Parameter |
 | --- | --- | --- |